hpc-uk/sc17-hpccarpentry-bof/outputs.md

   + G5: I’ve never used a command line.
   + G5: I’ve never used a compiler.

+* I am not sure how HPC can help my research?
+  + G1: Why do I care?
+  + G2: New graduate student in sciences/engineering
+  + G2: Are only using HPC because their Advising professor told them to
+  + G2: Biologists becoming bioinformaticians
+  + G2: Usually stuck or bogged down due to limitation of current machine/resources
+  + G4: Do I have a use for HPC?

 * Just give me what I need to get on with my research on HPC
   + G1: I just want to do my science
   + G1: I want it to be interactive